deptagency/engineering-soapboxes/soapbox/people/afraser.md

 - Significant over-engineering
 - Inconsistent implementation of designs

-It is not hyperbole to say that every engineer at Rocket takes great personal pride in the _art_ of building something new, but it's hard to take pride in that art and work _around_ challenges like the ones listed above.
+It is not hyperbole to say that every engineer at Dept takes great personal pride in the _art_ of building something new, but it's hard to take pride in that art and work _around_ challenges like the ones listed above.
 We want to do better.
 We want to level up the team, pay down tech-debt, fix architectural problems at their source.
 We want out of meetings that are a total waste of time and we want in on the meetings that will help us build a better product.

 None of these things can realistically be approached without first building trust.
 So how do we do that?